-Each of the five pediatric tertiary centres across Ontario feeds data on the children they care for into POGONIS and are able to use POGONIS to track their own statistics regarding patients and service output.
+Each of the five specialized childhood cancer programs across Ontario feeds data on the children they care for into POGONIS and are able to use POGONIS to track their own statistics regarding patient volumes and service output.
 In Ontario, POGONIS is a source of reliable, validated data used to monitor:

 - The incidence and prevalence of childhood cancer

-- The demand for cancer care
+- The need for cancer care for children and youth

 - Patient outcomes